-All technicians carrying out inspections under the Safe Loading Pass Scheme must have attained and passed a course given by an Approved Provider for the appropriate fuel type(s) - liquid fuels, LPG or both.
-This may be either an LPG Safe Loading Pass Transitions Course, or a Liquid Fuels, LPG or a Liquid Fuels and LPG Safe Loading Pass Inspection Course.
+All technicians carrying out inspections under the Safe Loading Pass Scheme must have attained and, where applicable, passed a course given by an Approved Provider.
+This may be either an LPG Safe Loading Pass Transition Course, or a current LPG Safe Loading Pass Inspection Course.

-Where Inspection Technicians have attended and, where applicable, passed one of the stated above, they must undertake a Safe Loading Pass Refresher Course provided by an Approved Training Provider every two years.
+Where Inspection Technicians have attended and, where applicable, passed one of the two courses stated above, they must undertake an LPG Safe Loading Pass Refresher Course provided by an Approved Training Provider every two years.